-Not all destinations are reachable by train or bus, and the increased costs of sustainable travel may not be doable for everyone.
+Not all destinations are easily reachable without flying, and the increased costs of sustainable travel may be unmeetable.
 But don't worry - there are other ways to incorporate sustainable choices into your exchange.

 OFFSET YOUR FLIGHT EMISSIONS

 You can donate to a cause that aims to take the CO2 emissions of your flight back out of the atmosphere through, for example, planting trees or investing in renewable energy.
 Offset schemes are definitely no magic fix, but may still be a good place to start when thinking about reducing your exchange's environmental impact.